astrohart/MFR/MFR.GUI.Dialogs/README.md

 If the [Handled](#P-MFR-ModifiedEventArgs-Handled 'MFR.ModifiedEventArgs.Handled')
-property is set `true` by the event's handler, then the [IsModified](#P-MFR-GUI-OptionsDialog-IsModified 'MFR.GUI.OptionsDialog.IsModified') will be set to `false`.
+property is set `true` by the event's handler, then the [IsModified](#P-MFR-GUI-OptionsDialogBox-IsModified 'MFR.GUI.OptionsDialogBox.IsModified') will be set to `false`.

-<a name='M-MFR-GUI-Dialogs-OptionsDialog-OnShown-System-EventArgs-'></a>
+<a name='M-MFR-GUI-Dialogs-OptionsDialogBox-OnShown-System-EventArgs-'></a>
 ### OnShown(e) `method`

 ##### Summary